thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-TOKENS-AND-TOKEN-HANDLERS.md

 1. Ensure the [environment variables][environment-url] are set correctly.
 The `APPLICATION_APP_MANAGER` and `DEPLOYMENT_OWNER_KEY` are used by the deployment script.

-2. Inside the [ApplicationNFT script](../../../script/clientScripts/Application_Deploy_04_ApplicationNFT.s.sol) change the `Clyde` name, `CLYDEPIC` symbol inside the script and `APPLICATION_ERC721_URI_1` inside the .env file to the desired name, symbol and token URI for your NFT deployment.
+2. Inside the [ApplicationNFT script](../../../script/clientScripts/Application_Deploy_04_ApplicationNFT.s.sol) change the `Wolfman` name, `WOLF` symbol inside the script and `APPLICATION_ERC721_URI_1` inside the .env file to the desired name, symbol and token URI for your NFT deployment.

 3. Deploy the contracts:
         ````